You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 • You might be working while studying for the bar exam.

-• Maybe you have every day free for bar prep and don’t want to blow this opportunity.
+• Maybe you have every day free for bar prep.

 • Or maybe you only have the first 6 hours of your day free while the kids are at school.

-Here’s just one example of what that could look like:
+Here’s one example of what such a personalized study schedule could look like:

-A personalized schedule helps you plan what you need to address each day.
-YOU are ultimately responsible for knowing what YOU need to learn the material and learn the skills to apply the material.
+You are ultimately responsible for knowing what you need to learn the material and learn the skills to apply the material.
+A personalized and flexible schedule helps you plan what you need to address each day.

 Like why spend more time on Torts and less time on Evidence if that default autopilot setting doesn’t make sense to you?